soundpress/RulesOfNYC/docs/c08/index.rst

 *§ 13-02 Definitions.* ::

-Unless otherwise provided in this subchapter, the terms used herein shall have the meanings provided for such terms in section 22-202 of the Code and section 12-02 of subchapter B of this chapter.
+Unless otherwise provided in this subchapter, the terms used herein shall have the meanings provided for such terms in section 22-202 of the Code and 17 RCNY § 12-02.